 TMF will continue to work together with strategic partners including Kuala Lumpur City Hall (DBKL), the Malaysia Digital Economy Corporation (MDEC) and its data partners to support the semi-finalists to enhance their ideas until the selection of finalists in October, through financial grant support, mobility data, and mentorship provided by experts and judges supporting this program.
 News Release Through CATCH, TMF hopes to unlock human-centric, data-driven innovations to further ‘Mobility for All’ for residents of Kuala Lumpur.

 About Toyota Mobility Foundation

 The Toyota Mobility Foundation was established in August 2014 to support the development of a more mobile society.
 The Foundation aims to support strong and equitable mobility systems.
-It utilizes Toyota’s expertise in technology, safety, and the environment, working in partnership with universities,government, non-profit organizations, research institutions and other organizations to address mobility issues around the world.
-Solutions till date have aimed at resolving urban transportation problems,expanding the utilization of multi-modal mobility, and developing solutions for future generations
+It utilises Toyota’s expertise in technology, safety, and the environment, working in partnership with universities, government, non-profit organisations, research institutions and other organisations to address mobility issues around the world.
+Solutions till date have aimed at resolving urban transportation problems, expanding the utilisation of multi-modal mobility, and developing solutions for future generations